taci4min/CypherTestBin/README.md

 ```
 Tips:these operation command will need your password of your user’s account

-RUN:Operator miner functions
----
-#### 1.miner.start(1, "0x2dbde7263aaaf1286b9c41b1138191e178cb2fd4")
-First param 1 is for threads accord to you computer power;Second param is "0x2dbde7263aaaf1286b9c41b1138191e178cb2fd4" is your account.You must be enter your password.

-#### 2.miner.status()
-After miner.start(),your can check your current status or your current node role by using function for miner.status():

-You will wait minimum 1 hour to check with command function for miner.status() to confirm whether your node have been promoted successfully.
-If you are node accounts status is "I'm committee member, Doing consensus." or "I'm leader, Doing consensus."your account have been chosen into committee successfully:
-e

-Finally,after waiting about 1 hour you can check you account’s balance through function for cph.getBalance()
-#### 3.miner.content()
-you can check miner’s candidate from yourself and other nodes.

-#### 4.miner.stop()
-Stop the to find candidate to take part in consensus.

 Download repository
 ---
 There are two methods available for users to download the repository and execute the bin.
 One for users who chose not to install the Cypherium,